CGamesPlay/hterminal/README.md

 HTML Mode
 =========

 HTerminal supports displaying HTML data in the terminal.
-This is accomplished using special escape sequences to instruct HTerminal to switch between "cells".
-A cell is either text-based or HTML-based.
+This is accomplished using special escape sequences to instruct HTerminal to switch between "sections".
+A section is either text-based or HTML-based.

-When HTerminal receives any output from the terminal, it will append it to the bottommost text-based cell, creating a new one at the end if the last one is an HTML-based cell.
+When HTerminal receives any output from the terminal, it will append it to the bottommost text-based section, creating a new one at the end if the last one is an HTML-based section.

 The grammar for HTML escape codes follows: